Vinson Doyle, Ph.D.

 Haley has been working in the lab for a few years.
 She started in the lab as an undergraduate researcher with support from a College of Agriculture Undergraduate Research grant.
 She presented her work on the diversity of Colletotrichum

 species associated with Louisiana plants at two different undergraduate research symposia at LSU.
-She recently (2016) graduate with a Bachelor of Science in Biology.
+She recently (2016) graduated with a Bachelor of Science in Biology.

 Zac was imported to Louisiana from Oklahoma (recent graduate of OU), but has lived many places (we are still not sure where he is from).
 He is diving head first into the world of Cercospora